chnm/crdh-jekyll/_essays/v03-06-tale-of-three-valleys.md

 emerged in the public consciousness and characterized the San Luis Valley by the quickest route across the basin and into the San Juan Country.
-The third, an agrarian "promised land," existed only in the minds of select few among the area's travelers and residents---a group interested in portraying the region as ripe not only for settlement, but for a white settler utopia.[^26] Together, these divergent geographic identities reveal that the San Luis Valley was hardly remote and unknown
+The third, an agrarian "promised land," existed only in the minds of a select few among the area's travelers and residents---a group interested in portraying the region as ripe not only for settlement, but for a white settler utopia.[^26] Together, these divergent geographic identities reveal that the San Luis Valley was hardly remote and unknown